sebastianspicker/appport/docs/NATIVE_WINDOWS_CLIENT.md

 ## Context
-This page tracks expansion decisions for native_windows_client during steady build work.
+This page keeps the current native_windows_client guidance concise after earlier rough notes.

 ## Usage
 - Made the native assumptions easier to check later.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Development